abozaid-ibrahim/Marvel/README.md

 ## Structure

 ### SupportingFiles
-This is to group app shared fils, like appDelegate, assets,...etc
+- Group app shared fils, like appDelegate, assets,...etc

 ### Modules
-- include seperate modules, Networking, extensions...etc.
+- include seperate modules, Networking, Caching, Extensions...etc.

 ### Scenes
-This is for group of app scenes: Heros view, and details view
+- Group of app scenes: heros view, and feed view

-## Add New Feature
- * you could  add new feature by folling OneFlow Model  (https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow)
- * to start new featre, checkout from master, your branch should be under feature group

  ## Improvements

- * reach 100% code coverage
+ * Improve code coverage
+ * Create sticky header for the tableview.
+ * Revisit the UI
+ * Calculate the uitable view cell height dynamically

+ ## Notes
+ -  I intended to encapsulate the core data in seperate module, and keep my data classes not aware of caching mechanism
+ -  from performance wise, I didn't technically measure it, but I expect to be faster since we have almost zero nsmanaged object is up, and live in the memory.